soniaboender/website-soniaboender/content/home/experience.md

   date_end = ""
   description = """Based at the Department of Infectious Disease Epidemiology.

-Fellow of the European Centre for Disease Prevention and Control (ECDC) Fellowship Programme: field epidemiology path (EPIET: European Programme for Intervention Epidemiology Training).
+Fellow of the European Centre for Disease Prevention and Control (ECDC) Fellowship Programme.
 """

 [[experience]]